-Zōshigaya cemetery was found in 1874, shortly after the Meiji Restoration in 1868.
-This Meiji Restoration brought with it a lot of changes in policy, one of them prohibited burial in the centre of Tokyo, so many new and large cemeteries were opened on the outskirts of the city.
+Zōshigaya cemetery was established in 1874, shortly after the Meiji Restoration in 1868.
+This Meiji Restoration brought with it a lot of changes in policy, one of these policies prohibited burial in the centre of Tokyo, so many new and large cemeteries were opened on the outskirts of the city.
 Among them Zōshigaya cemetery (9,000 graves), but also Yanaka cemetery (established in 1872, 7,000 graves) and Aoyama cemetery (established in 1872, 14,000 graves), the 3 major cemeteries inside of the 23 special wards.

 If you are looking for a beautiful cemetery where you can wander and see many beautiful and culturally important graves, Zōshigaya is probably not the place to go to.
 Even though it is pretty hyped up in the Ikebukuro area and quite some Japanese tourists visit this cemetery, I found it in a general sense rather flat and uninteresting.
 I found Yanaka cemetery a much more special and inviting place.
 While I would recommend Yanaka cemetery for every traveller, Zōshigaya is probably only interesting if you live nearby, if you are into cemeteries, or if you wish to pay your respect to any of its residents.

 What makes Zōshigaya cemetery stand out is the people who found their last resting place in this 10 hectare green plot.
 Zōshigaya cemetery is the place with the most names that I actually heard of before coming to Japan and these names are also interesting from a foreign perspective.
-While Aoyama cemetery is known to have the most foreign graves, unless you are a hardcore Japanophile the people there will probably not ring a bell.
+While Aoyama cemetery is known to have the most foreign graves, Zōshigaya is the cemetery with graves you can relate to (unless you are a hardcore Japanophile, in that case feel free to go to Aoyama).

 Many cats running around on the cemetery